edupaulos/edupaulos/README.md

 I'm a **Software Engineer**, passionate about Front-End, UI/UX and Design!

 ### Recent work
-- Currently, I'm working as Junior Front-End using React ⚛ ;
+- Currently, I'm working a Front-End Engineer using React ⚛ ;
-- I worked for a smartlocker project that you can find [here](https://gitlab.com/oz_wonderland/py-locker) ;
+- I worked for a smart locker project that you can find [here](https://gitlab.com/oz_wonderland/py-locker) ;
 - Also, I worked, for a short time, with Elixir 🧪 .